Fast-Converging Distributed Signal Estimation in Topology-Unconstrained Wireless Acoustic Sensor Networks: The TI-DANSE Algorithm

-In~\secref{sec:prob_statement}, it was assumed that the nodes have access to all sensor signals in the \gls*{wasn}, allowing each node to directly compute the centralized \gls*{mwf} via~\eqref{eq:centr_mwf}.
+In~\secref{sec:prob_statement}, the nodes had access to all sensor signals in the \gls*{wasn}, allowing each node to directly compute the centralized \gls*{mwf} via~\eqref{eq:centr_mwf}.
 In this section, we consider the general case of a topology-unconstrained \gls*{wasn}.
 Mathematical notation and semantics used to interpret \glspl*{wasn} as graphs are introduced in~\secref{subsec:graphs}.
 In~\secref{subsec:dansep_def}, the \gls*{dansep} algorithm is introduced, keeping a consistent notation with respect to \gls*{danse}~\cite{bertrand_distributed_2010}.
 Its convergence and optimality are proven in~\secref{subsec:convergence}.
 The importance of the chosen tree-pruning strategy is discussed in~\secref{subsec:pruning_strategy_discussion}.
-Finally, several aspects related to the practical implementation of \gls*{dansep} are discussed in~\secref{subsec:implementation_aspects}, proposing an alternative formulation for faster estimation, a \gls*{gevd}-based formulation, and a discussion on the practical estimation of spatial covariance matrices (\glspl*{scm}).
+Finally, several aspects related to the practical implementation of \gls*{dansep} are discussed in~\secref{subsec:implementation_aspects}.